atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ![](img/7-3.webp)

-Now of course a portfolio is nothing without projects to show of so lets add those
+Now of course a portfolio is nothing without projects to show off so let's add those.